Fighting In The Dark

 That's enough doom and dread.
 This essay isn't about that, and frankly you can get plenty of that everywhere else.
 I began by looking this thing square in the face because we are people of awareness, you and I, and we need to acknowledge that the nightmare is real, and the fear and anger and grief we're feeling are appropriate human reactions to such a catastrophic betrayal of our shared humanity.
 But after that, if we are to survive in whatever this new version of America will be, we have to move past the doom into action.

 So this isn't a doom post.
 It's not going to be an election postmortem either.
 I'm disinterested in the usual circular firing squad.
 What I know is that the Democrats lost.
-They did so by employing their standard strategy, tacking right to look for votes in the center-right, trying to appeal to Republicans, who tend to vote for Republicans, rather than energizing their base, who would rather not vote for Republicans.
+They did so by employing their standard strategy, tacking right to look for votes in the center-right, trying to appeal to Republicans, who tend to vote for Republicans, rather than energizing their base, which would rather not vote for Republicans or people promising to be good co-workers with Republicans.
 Some will tell me this was still the best strategy.
 Maybe so.
 It failed.
 There weren't enough good Republicans, if there were any.

 Anyway, actions.
 Advice.
 What to do.